Whenever a variable, function, or module is invoked in Python, there is a hierarchy that determines where it looks for these objects.

 - First, Python looks inside the

-do not need a dictionary lookup to be found; they are stored in a very slim array that has very fast lookup times.
+locals()array, which has entries for all local variables.
+Python works hard to make local variable lookups fast, and this is the only part of the chain that doesn’t require a dictionary lookup.__local variables__do not need a dictionary lookup to be found; they are stored in a very slim array that has very fast lookup times.
 Because of this, finding the function is quite fast!

 - If it doesn’t exist there, the

-dictionary is searched. - Finally, if the object isn’t found there, the
+globals()dictionary is searched. - Finally, if the object isn’t found there, the

-object is searched.
+__builtin__object is searched.

 As a result of the above: